apache/fury-site/docs/specification/xlang_serialization_spec.md

 - Bit 0 of the header indicates: 0 = new string, 1 = reference to previous
 - Large strings (> 16 bytes) include 64-bit hash for content-based deduplication
+- That 64-bit wire hash alone is the checked cache identity for a large string.
+On a known-hash hit, readers verify that the current frame length is readable and skip it without comparing the length or body; only a cache miss reads the body and validates the hash.
 - Small strings use exact byte comparison

 ## Value Format